How much does cosplay cost?

 Now that you got your finances sorted out and have a financially-sustainable method to afford the hobby of cosplaying, it’s finally time to start spending money on this hobby!
 Now you’re probably wondering, “How much does cosplay cost?“

 In general, cosplays can be as low as $50 or even less, especially with sports Anime costumes.
-Or they can be as expensive as hundreds or even thousands of dollars (e.g. full Worbla armor costumes that are custom-made).
+Or they can be as expensive, ranging from over $100 to even cost nearly $1000 (e.g. full Worbla armor costumes that are custom-made).
 With that said, I find most cosplayers spend between $100-$300 per cosplay.

 As mentioned in the previous post, cosplaying can be very expensive.
 For newcomers, they may be intimidated by some of the expenses involved.
 But it doesn’t have to be expensive; with a few strategies, you can afford to continually produce or buy cosplays without hurting ourselves financially!